Discover the past and present homes of members of the royal family, eat food fit for a queen and explore beautiful gardens with this regal itinerary.

 Morning: Buckingham Palace or Tower of London

-Start your regal day out with a visit to the top royal attraction in London: Buckingham Palace.
+Walk in the footsteps of the Queen with a trip to the top royal attraction in London: Buckingham Palace.

-For a more bloodthirsty morning, visit the Tower of London.
-This imposing fortress hosted some of the most gruesome events in London's history, including torture, death and beheadings.
-Highlights include the Crown Jewels, in a sparkling new display; the king's medieval bedchamber; and the White Tower, built by William the Conqueror.
+Alternatively, visit the Tower of London and take a tour with a Beefeater to hear about some of the most gruesome events in London's history, from torture to beheadings.
+Besides ghoulish tales, highlights at this old royal fortress include the crown jewels, the king's medieval bedchamber and the White Tower, built by William the Conqueror.

-If it's sunny, head to Hyde Park, one of London's eight Royal Parks.
+If it's sunny, start the afternoon with a stroll around Hyde Park, one of London's eight Royal Parks.
 You'll find the Diana, Princess of Wales Memorial Fountain near the Serpentine Lake.
-If you continue into Kensington Gardens, you'll also see the impressive, gold-plated Albert Memorial, dedicated to Queen Victoria's husband, Prince Albert, who died in 1861.
+Continue into neighbouring Kensington Gardens, to see the impressive, gold-plated Albert Memorial, dedicated to Queen Victoria's husband, Prince Albert, who died in 1861.

 Inside the gardens you’ll find Kensington Palace, the home of the Duke and Duchess of Cambridge (Will and Kate) and their children.

 Explore the stunning King’s and Queen’s State Apartments, featuring exquisite paintings from the Royal Collection, and celebrate the 200th anniversary of the birth of a former Kensington Palace inhabitant with the Victoria: A Royal Childhood and Victoria: Woman and Crown exhibitions.

 Evening: Dinner at The Goring

 For ultimate luxury, feast like royalty in The Dining Room at The Goring hotel.
 The Michelin-starred restaurant serves British dishes in a stunning room adorned with Swarovski chandeliers.
 Frequented by the Queen, it was also the place of choice for Kate Middleton and her family the night before her wedding to Prince William.